 - Achieve improvements

 - Evaluation of identified, determined risks and opportunities.
 No mandatory methods to be used are mentioned here.
-Common, established tools are however quite recommendable, such as:
+Common, established tools are however quite recommendable, e.g.:

 - (process) FMEA